bbauska/Coursera-Bootstrap/readme.md

 So, form and then the closing form, tag here.
 Inside there, you are describing the various parts of your form.

-Let\'s take a look at how the first name is constructed, the last name obviously as it looks like should be using a similar approach.
+Let&apos;s take a look at how the first name is constructed, the last name obviously as it looks like should be using a similar approach.

 In default, what you notice is that, there is a div here.
 Div element